0x5970744B/C/README.md

 Motivation
 ==============
-I know a whole ton of computer related languages and can dive into nearly any of them pretty easily, with the exceptions are C and C++ because of memory management (strangely I feel more confident of learning ASM than C).
+I know a whole ton of computer related languages and can dive into nearly any of them pretty easily, with the exceptions of C and C++ because of memory management (strangely I feel more confident of learning ASM than C).

 So I decided to learn a little C since I know I'll need it eventually.
 I started programming these immediately after writing up my first C hello world =)